superpositioncc/waive-front-v2/README.md

 ⚠️ **Make sure these files are in the correct place, otherwise WAIVE-FRONT won't be able to find them.**

+*At this moment, there are no pre-built releases available.
+Use the build instructions below to build your own.*

 Download the build for your operating system from the [releases](https://github.com/superpositioncc/waive-front-v2/releases) page, or build it yourself from the instructions below.
 Choose which plugin format you prefer and place it in your plugins path of your DAW.

 Common (system-wide) plugin paths: